vazhka-dolya/katarakta/README.md

 It's romanized “cataract” in Russian (“катаракта”).
 Cataract is an *eye* disease and katarakta was originally meant for just *eye* textures and I thought it was funny to name it like that… It was probably a horrible idea, though.

 **Is it translated to any other languages?**\
-As of 2.0.0, katarakta is translated to Russian and Ukrainian.
+katarakta is currently translated to Russian and Ukrainian.
 Both translations were made by me.\
 You can also easily create your own translations!
 Go to the `ExampleLanguage` folder in the `lang` folder to learn more.

 **Do you know about SM64 Eye Changer from ImCodist?**\